How 'dark' were the Dark Ages of Europe?

 The vassals, in turn, would have their own vassals, creating a complex web of mutual obligations.

-Coupled with feudalism was the institution of serfdom.
-The vast majority of the population during the Dark Ages were serfs, essentially peasants tied to a lord's land.
+Coupled with feudalism was the gradual institution of serfdom.
+The vast majority of the population towards the end of the Dark Ages were serfs, essentially peasants tied to a lord's land.

-They provided labor, goods, and services in exchange for protection and the right to work on and live off the land.
+They provided labor, goods, and services in exchange for protection and the right to work on and sustain themselves on the land.

 This serf-lord relationship formed the basis of the agrarian economy that characterized this era.